apache/cordova-docs/STYLESHEET.md

 * Do not refer to "I," the author of the documentation, as in "What I am going to show you now."
 Likewise avoid "we" and "let's," so instead of "We see that..." try "Note that..."
+Readers want to focus on the thing they're working on, not on you.

-* OK to refer to "you," the developer, but only if necessary, e.g., to avoid passive voice.
+* OK to refer to "you," the developer, but only sparingly, e.g., to avoid passive voice.
+Also do not use "your" as a substitute for "the."

 * Avoid unnecessarily imperative statements, especially using the word "must."
 E.g., instead of "Commands must be run from a cmd or